Xangis/magma/editors/de310/source/readme.txt

 brave/patient.
 *******************************************************************************

-This archive does not come with a compiled version of DikuEdit.
-The latest version of DikuEdit can be found at http://www.xangis.com.
+This archive comes with a compiled version of DikuEdit.
+Look for de.exe in the parent directory.

 I offer no warranties.
 If you can make this work, good for you.
 If not, you might as well find something else to do.